JanneM/Ruse/README.md

   Print process information.
 This finds the number of available cores; the total number of processes, the number of active processes and the CPU usage, in percent.

-  * Total processes is the number of child processes and threads the application has at the timple of takign the sample.
+  * Total processes is the number of child processes and threads the application has at the time of taking the sample.

   * Active processes are child processes and threads that have a non-zero CPU use during the previous sample period.